-After 70 years of abuse, a definition of anti-Palestinian racism
+After 70 Years of Abuse, A Definition of Anti-Palestinian Racism

 8. Tolerating the killing or harming of Palestinians by violent settlers in the name of an extremist view of religion.

-9. Making mendacious, dehumanising, demonising, or stereotypical allegations about Palestinians – such as, especially but not exclusively, the myth of a Palestinian conspiracy to wipe Israel off the map.
+9. Making mendacious, dehumanizing, demonizing, or stereotypical allegations about Palestinians — such as, especially but not exclusively, the myth of a Palestinian conspiracy to wipe Israel off the map.

 10. Justifying the collective punishment of Palestinians (prohibited under the Geneva Convention) in response to the acts of individuals or groups.